To make the most of Albert's budgeting features, link your accounts so our algorithm gets a full picture of your financial life.

-If your account is with a major bank, such as Chase or Bank of America, just follow the below steps.
+If your account is with a major bank, such as Chase or Bank of America, follow the below steps.

 To add a new financial account to Albert

-- Select your financial institution, or search for it by name if it’s not listed.
+- Select your financial institution or search for it by name if it’s not listed.

-- Enter your financial institution account credentials on the following screen.
+- Enter your financial institution account credentials.